5 Most Popular ERP System Implementation Failures: Even Nike Failed, and Why?

 3. National Grid

 National Grid, a major gas and electric company serving customers in New York, Rhode Island, and Massachusetts, sought to modernize its operations by replacing its legacy system with a new ERP solution.
 The goal was to streamline processes and enhance efficiency.
-However, the implementation faced significant challenges that would ultimately lead to disaster.
+However, the ERP implementation faced significant challenges that would ultimately lead to disaster.

 Timeline and Strategy